inKin is a wellness platform for teams of any size, that promotes health & belonging for individuals - rather than metrics for corporations.

 Although an established corporate wellness provider with Uber, PayPal and Google under their belt, inKin struggled with building brand loyalty and securing new customers.
 Our brief was to create an authentic brand with a new positioning and vision, mission and values, visual and verbal identities, that would empower inKin to find their distinct place on the booming market of corporate wellness.

-Key findings revealed that modern companies (especially within tech) have a need for a different approach to corporate culture and team-building: aimed more at creating and nurturing great environements where their people can thrive, than using employees as means to cut costs and optimise business outcomes.
+Key findings revealed that modern and dynamic companies have a need for a different approach to internal culture and team-building: aimed more at creating and nurturing great environments where their people can thrive, than using employees as means to cut costs and optimise business outcomes.
 At the same time, through audience surveys we learnt that human connection, belonging and community have never been more important - at a time when technology and fast-paced living increasingly lead to alienation and fragmentation of life areas (work, social, personal).

 Using these findings, we decided to embrace a bold new brand mission: to transform corporate wellness from metrics-centered to human-centered; and arrived at a new positioning and vision for the product, centered around belonging, community and a holistic approach to wellness.
 “Think of inKin as an open space filled with a variety of tools and activities across different aspects of wellbeing, where anyone can create a shared experience allowing members to feel more connected to each other and their community, online and in person.”